 - Increase traffic to your website?

 3. Find your audience

 With your audience profiled and goals defined, it is now time to start looking for them.
-The whole point of social media marketing is to reach your audience, and so there will be no point in spending more time at a platform that they might not operate from.
+The whole point of social media marketing is to reach your audience, and so there will be no point in spending more time on a platform that they might not operate from.

-One of the best ways to know where your audience is by understanding the major social media platforms.
+One of the best ways to know where your audience is is by understanding the major social media platforms.
 Today, there are over 3.8 billion active social media users worldwide.
 However, they are all distributed to different platforms.

 For instance, if your primary target is young, they will be more active on Instagram even though they have profiles on Facebook.

 To create a clearer picture for you, here is a quick breakdown concerning some of the major social media platforms.